microsoft/mls-excel-app/README.md

 If you choose to authenticate via Azure, you will be redirected to your specified Azure Active Directory (AAD) portal.
 If you give incorrect specifications for your AAD portal, you will need to reload the add-in by clicking on it again in the **Home** tab.

-### Local
+### On Premises

 * LDAP
 * LDAP-S
 * Local Administrator

-For Local authentication, you first **need to ensure CORS is enabled on all of your deployed web nodes**.
+For On Premises authentication, you first **need to ensure CORS is enabled on all of your deployed web nodes**.
 To do this, access the *MRS-O16N/webnode/appsettings.json* on each of your web nodes and find *CORS* in the .json file.
 If it is currently false and the origins are empty, replace what is currently there with the following:

 `"CORS": {"Enabled": true, "Origins": ["https://microsoft.github.io", "https://microsoft.github.io/mls-excel-app"]},`